icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-unicode-spinners](https://github.com/neogenz/ngx-unicode-spinners) - 18 braille-based Unicode spinner animations for Angular.
 Zero runtime dependencies.
 * [ng-motion](https://github.com/ScriptType/ng-motion) - Angular animation library built on [motion-dom](https://github.com/motiondivision/motion).
 * [ngx-digit-flow](https://github.com/ayangabryl/ngx-digit-flow) - Individual digit animations for Angular.
 Each digit has a vertical reel (0-9) that scrolls to the new value when the number changes - slot-machine / odometer style.
+* [angular-movement](https://github.com/Andersseen/angular-movement) - An Angular motion ecosystem combining a reusable animation‑directive library with a demo and documentation site in one repository.

 ### Calendars